 Move Oregon’s Border RFP:

-Move Oregon’s Border has seed money available to fund a study of the economic impact on stakeholders of the annexation of rural counties by Idaho.
-We will assist the grantee in seeking economics research grant money from governments, corporations, and trade organizations that might benefit from this border relocation.
+Move Oregon’s Border has money available to fund a study of the economic impact on stakeholders of the annexation of rural counties by Idaho.
+In addition, we will assist the grantee in seeking economics research grant money from governments, corporations, and trade organizations that might benefit from this border relocation.
 Our contacts with Idaho state legislators, including state leadership, indicate that if we do well in the May 2021 Oregon county elections, state funding is very likely to be available.
 We do expect to do well in these elections because Oregon conservatives will be agitated by bills moving through the state legislative session at that time.

 Considerations: Achieving the objective above requires considering many factors.
 The scope of work of the final work must include estimates based on detailed research of several factors.
 For example: